GottaYotta/PixelSDK/README.md

 ### Swift Package Manager

 [Swift Package Manager](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) is a dependency manager built into Xcode.
-To integrate PixelSDK into your Xcode project, first verify you have the latest version of Xcode installed.
+To integrate PixelSDK into your Xcode project&nbsp;using&nbsp;Swift Package Manager, first verify you have the latest version of Xcode installed.

 In the Xcode menu bar select File > Add Packages and enter the following repository URL into the search bar: